Where Visual Speech Meets Language: VSP-LLM Framework for Efficient and Context-Aware Visual Speech Processing: Experiment

 \subsection{Dataset}

 {\bf Lip Reading Sentences 3 (LRS3)} \cite{afouras2018lrs3} is the most widely-used dataset for VSR, which comprises 433 hours of English audio-visual speech corpus with transcription data.
 These corpora are collected from the TED and TEDx talks.
-We utilize the LRS3 dataset to and measure the VSR performance of the proposed unified model. {\bf Multilingual Audio-Visual Corpus (MuAViC)} \cite{anwar2023muavic} is a multilingual audio-visual dataset designed for speech recognition and speech-to-text translation.
+We utilize the LRS3 dataset to measure the VSR performance of the proposed unified model.

+{\bf Multilingual Audio-Visual Corpus (MuAViC)} \cite{anwar2023muavic} is a multilingual audio-visual dataset designed for speech recognition and speech-to-text translation.
 It includes 1200 hours of audio-visual corpus in 9 languages, providing full transcriptions and covering 6 English-to-X translations, as well as 6 X-to-English translation directions.
 To evaluate the VST performance of our model, we utilize English-to-X translation data from MuAViC dataset, where X can be among four languages, Spanish (Es), French (Fr), Portuguese (Pt), and Italian (It).
-For training our model, we combine LRS3 \cite{afouras2018lrs3} and English-to-X translation data of MuAViC \cite{anwar2023muavic}.
+For training our model, we combine the LRS3 dataset and English-to-X translation data of MuAViC.